-Every Database Item should ideally have two standard photos — a Main Photo and a Show on Search Photo, plus a Detail Photo for Subvariants — but there is no limit to how many other photos a Database Item can have.
+Every Database Item should ideally have two standard photos — a Main Photo and a Show on Search Photo, plus a Subvariant Photo for if the item is a Subvariant — but there is no limit to how many other photos a Database Item can have.
 The more details that can be shown, the better!

 TABLE OF CONTENTS